lvmvdo - Man Page

 Block sharing and block compression are invisible to applications using the storage, which read and write blocks as they would if VDO were not present.
 When a shared block is overwritten, a new physical block is allocated for storing the new block data to ensure that other logical block addresses that are mapped to the shared physical block are not modified.

-To use VDO with lvm(8), you must install the standard VDO user-space tools vdoformat(8) and the currently non-standard kernel VDO module "kvdo".
+To use VDO with lvm(8), you must install the standard VDO user-space tools vdoformat(8) and kernel module "dm_vdo" (For older kernels <6.9 the out of tree kernel VDO module "kvdo" is necessary).

-The "kvdo" module implements fine-grained storage virtualization, thin provisioning, block sharing, and compression.
-The "uds" module provides memory-efficient duplicate identification.
+The kernel module implements fine-grained storage virtualization, thin provisioning, block sharing, compression and memory-efficient duplicate identification.
 The user-space tools include vdostats(8) for extracting statistics from VDO volumes.

 Vdo Terms